apollographql/apollo-ios/docs/source/fetching/subscriptions.md

 let client = ApolloClient(networkTransport: splitNetworkTransport, store: store)
 ```

-### GraphQL over WebSocket protocols
+#### Protocols

-There are two protocols supported by apollo-ios:
+There are two GraphQL over WebSocket protocols supported by Apollo iOS:
 1. [`graphql-ws`](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md) protocol which is implemented in the [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) and [AWS AppSync](https://docs.aws.amazon.com/appsync/latest/devguide/real-time-websocket-client.html#handshake-details-to-establish-the-websocket-connection) libraries.
 2. [`graphql-transport-ws`](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md) protocol which is implemented in the [graphql-ws](https://github.com/enisdenjo/graphql-ws) library.

-It is important to note that the protocols are not cross-compatible and you will need to know which is implemented in the service you're connecting to.
-All `WebSocket` initializers allow you to specify which GraphQL over WebSocket protocol should be used.
+> **Note:** These protocols are **not** cross-compatible and you will need to know which is implemented in the service you're connecting to.
+All `WebSocket` initializers allow you to specify which protocol should be used.

-### Providing authorization tokens
+#### Providing authorization tokens

 In a standard HTTP operation, if authentication is necessary an `Authorization` header is often sent with requests.
 However, with a web socket, this can't be sent with every payload since a persistent connection is required.